theKashey/kashe/README.md

 # API
 - kashe/weakKashe - memoization
+## Supporting API
 - box - prefixed memoization
 - inbox - nested prefixed memoization
 - fork - nested memoization

 > TLDR: `kashe` uses passed arguments as a key to an internal WeakMap to store a result.
-It does not store anything anywhere - it's always _weak_. __Once argument is gone - data is gone__.
+It does not store anything permanently - it's always _weak_. __Once argument used as a key is "gone" - data is "gone"__.

 ### kashe
 - `kashe(function: T):T` - transparent weak memoization.
 Requires first argument to be an object or array or function.
 The